sympy/sympy/doc/src/modules/vector/vector_integration.rst

 3. Using objects of geometry module.

-The vector_integrate method is used to integrate scalar or vector field over any type of region.
+The :func:`~sympy.vector.integrals.vector_integrate` function is used to integrate scalar or vector field over any type of region.
 It automatically determines the type of integration (line, surface or volume) depending on the nature of the object.

 Importing necessary classes and functions:

->>> from sympy.vector import pi
+>>> from sympy import sin, cos, exp, pi
->>> from sympy.vector import ParametricRegion, vector_integrate
+>>> from sympy.vector import CoordSys3D, ParametricRegion, vector_integrate
 >>> from sympy.abc import r, x, y, z, theta, phi
 >>> C = CoordSys3D('C')

 Calculation of Perimeter, Surface Area and Volume
 =================================================

-To calculate the perimeter of circle, we need to define a circle, Lets define it using its parametric equation.
+To calculate the perimeter of circle, we need to define a circle.
+Let's define it using its parametric equation.

 >>> circle = ParametricRegion((4*cos(theta), 4*sin(theta)), (theta, 0, 2*pi))